akaashdev/SwiftJSONi/README.md

 ## License

-JSONSwift is available under the MIT license.
+SwiftJSONi is available under the MIT license.
 See the LICENSE file for more info.